Part I- Homeownership as Part of the American Dream

 Single-Family Zoning: Can History be Reversed? | Joint Center for Housing Studies (harvard.edu)

-The City of Minneapolis and the state of Oregon have passed similar measures, just as many other planners are doing across the country.
+The City of Minneapolis and the state of Oregon have passed similar measures, as have many other planners across the country.

 High-Density Urban vs. Suburban Housing: